Wellington Central Library: Redesign and re-opening

 The council decided on design principles for the new library in April 2021.
 These include designing a building that includes the whole population and supports social infrastructure: it should be a creative hub that will serve existing library users and welcome new users.
 The building would be future-proofed to respond to changes in population and how we access information, and facilitate access to information by integrating Wellington City Council services, Wellington City Archives and Capital E (a children's play and learning experience) into the same space.
 The building should be a visitor attraction with a strong Wellington identity.
-The library would engage fully with Māori, which includes renaming the library as Te Matapihi ki te Ao Nui.
-This name can be translated as ‘The window to the wider world’.
+The library would engage fully with Māori, which includes reaffirming the name the library was gifted for its 1991 opening Te Matapihi ki te Ao Nui.
+This name can be translated as 'The window to the wider world'.
 The building would feature sustainability initiatives that would earn it a 5 Green Star rating from the New Zealand Green Building Council.

-Athfield Architects have redesigned their 1991 building in partnership with Rangi KIpa of Tihei Design.
+Athfield Architects have redesigned their 1991 building in partnership with Rangi Kipa of Tihei Design.
 The new design for the building has three additional entrances, including one on Harris Street.
 Concrete walls have been replaced with glass, creating a brighter, more airy feeling and better connection to Civic Square.
 Extensions have been added to the top two floors and base isolators have been installed under the building.
 Contractors for the construction project were LT McGuinness.
-To make space for the Council Service Centre, Wellington City Archives heritage area and Capital E play and makerspace zone in the building, half of the library's collection will be kept in storage rather than on shelves in the library.
+To make space for the Council Service Centre, Wellington City Archives heritage area and Capital E play and makerspace zone in the building, only 250,000 of the library's collection of 420,000 books will be publicly accessible in the library.
 This decision has met with opposition from authors and researchers, and is contrary to Athfield's original vision of the library as an "information supermarket".
 In December 2022 Wellington City Council announced that the cost of the new building had risen to $200 million, which included $6.5 million for 'cultural identity'.